I’m Joe.

 Mitobyte

-I started Mitobyte because I wanted to find other people who were obsessed.
+We started Mitobyte because we wanted to find other people who were obsessed.
 Not just interested in code, but the kind of people who stay up late because they can feel they’re close to something.

 Building is technical, sure.
 But what actually drives it is wanting to solve a problem with someone.
 Writing code is solitary.
 Shipping something that matters almost never is.
 Mitobyte is the room where those people find each other.